Badjodibe/Badjodibe/README.md

 🚀 I share my projects related to machine learning, data science, and software development here.
 Feel free to explore my repositories to discover my achievements.

 ## Learn more
-I have create an organisation dedicated to share my skills in these fiels, it this pages you will find a lot of ressources that will help you develop you skills.
+I have create an organisation dedicated to share my skills in these fiels, on this page you will find a lot of ressources that will help you develop you skills.
 Click to have more information [github](https://github.com/mabakal).

 ## Contact